stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 | `ga-range` | Units for GA Range, enumerated as 0=m, 1=km, 2=miles, 3=nautical miles |
 | `ga-speed` | Units for GA Speed, enumerated as  0=m/s, 1=kph, 2=mph, 3=knots |

 Note that proximity alerts require that both the `radar-alert-altitude` and `radar-alert-range` values are set, and that there is a planned or actual home location.
+For [readsb](https://github.com/Mictronics/readsb-protobuf) "protobuf" data, the range from the **SDR** is available and this will be shown as range (and used for alerts) where there is no home set (home will override).

 ## Usage